An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Limoges

-Limoges is the 'capital' of the Haute-Vienne department and of the Limousin region.
-With a long history dating back to the early middle ages, its early status was closely linked to the porcelain industry.
-The city is large and is divided into two parts, the high village, and the cathedral and station area.
+LIMOGES is the 'capital' of the Haute-Vienne department and of the Limousin region.
+With a long history dating back to the early Middle Ages, its early status was closely linked to the porcelain industry.
+The city is large and is divided into two parts: the high village and the area around the cathedral and station.
 In between are many narrow cobbled streets full of artisan boutiques and charming eateries.
 Impressionist artist Renoir was born here, and his paintings can be seen at the L’Eveche Museum.
 There is much to excite porcelain lovers, including the Adrien Debouche Museum.
-This not only has the largest collection of Limoges porcelain in the world but also other works representing the greatest stages in the history of ceramics.
+This not only boasts the most extensive collection of Limoges porcelain in the world, but also features other works that represent the greatest stages in the history of ceramics.

 Ville Haute